Jarabacoa: Culture

-Jarabacoa, Dominican Republic chefs at Jamaca de Dios Restaurant.

 The local Carnival in February is one of the most famous in the country.
-The official website of the Carnival is www.carnavalJarabacoa.com own by magnate Joselito Genao who was born in Jarabacoa, current President/CEO of GENAO'S NETWORK®.
-On July 16 is celebrated the day of Our Lady of Mount Carmen.
+The official website of the Carnival is www.carnavalJarabacoa.com On July 16 is celebrated the day of Our Lady of Mount Carmen.

 Every June, "Festival de las Flores" is held in Jarabacoa with many local vendors selling flowers, flowering plants and orchids, as well as hand-made crafts.

 Education

 On January 10, 1997, opened the Universidad Agroforestal Fernando Arturo de Meriño, a small college that mainly offers majors related to agriculture and ecology.
 There is also the Eugenio de Jesús Marcano Ecological Centre.